The 5 Stages of a Digital Marketing Customer’s Journey

 The more competitors a customer checks out tends to mean the more they are willing to spend on the desired item.
 On average, though, a customer will visit three different websites before they settle on a purchase.
 To ensure you company is in the reckoning during this stage, a paid search on popular search engines is your absolute bread and butter.

 We’d hazard a guess the word Google is in your mind right now.
 And rightly so.
-But in addition to this, try to keep in mind organic searches, made stronger through great blog content and Search Engine Optimization (SEO).
+But in addition to this, try to keep in mind organic searches, made stronger through great blog content and Search Engine Optimisation (SEO).
 Make sure the offerings on your website are clear, unique, benefit driven, competitively priced and, ultimately, easily found.

 You’ll need a strong and effective landing page (especially is your main objective is lead generation), but in general always keeping your website user-friendly is key.
 Customers with questions want to ask them, and what better place than your website?
 Therefore make sure it’s as easy as possible for them to contact you.